Wizard (Marvel Comics): Fictional character biography

+In his continued quest to crush the Fantastic Four, the Wizard has tried many iterations of the Frightful Four and has very rarely operated outside the Frightful Four.
+He forms a new version of the Frightful Four with Trapster, Sandman, and Electro who would later wear a special outfit that would imitate the Human Torch's powers.
+They were defeated by Spider-Man and the Fantastic Four.

+The Wizard replaced Medusa with Thundra in the Frightful Four, and they battled the Fantastic Four and Medusa.
+However, Thundra also ended up betraying him and allying herself with the Fantastic Four as Medusa did, with the Brute being recruited to replace her.
+In a later appearance, Llyra also joins the Frightful Four.

 When the Sandman appeared to give up his life of crime, the Wizard formed a new Frightful Four with Hydro-Man, Klaw, and Titania.
-They invaded Fantastic Four headquarters, but sided with the real Fantastic Four against the Fantastic Four clones created by Aron the Watcher.
-The Wizard later engineered a mass breakout from the Vault.
-He was later broken out of prison by Loki to join the inner circle of villains organizing the Acts of Vengeance against the Avengers.
-He freed the Brothers Grimm from prison, and sent them against Spider-Man.
-With the Mandarin, he then battled the Avengers.
-However, he then inadvertently led the Avengers to the criminals' base.
-The Wizard eventually escaped Ryker's Island Prison.
-With the Trapster, he was also defeated by the reformed Sandman.
-Often avoiding the limelight that he once embraced, the Wizard hoped to hide from authorities using his former name Bentley Wittman.
-He was found by the Thunderbolts, however, who convinced the Wizard to provide anti-gravity discs in order for them to battle Graviton, and later, to attach to the Magneto Protocol Satellites.
-Later still, when the Sandman had appeared to reform his criminal ways, the Wizard took it upon himself to subject his former ally to his id machine, re-integrating the Sandman's mind and restoring him to villainy.
+They invaded Fantastic Four headquarters, but sided with the real Fantastic Four against the Fantastic Four clones created by Aron the Rogue Watcher.
+After Klaw was defeated, Wizard brought in Dragon Man as a replacement.

-Finally, when the Fantastic Four's popularity reached an all-time low, the Wizard decided it was time to re-form the Frightful Four once more.
+When the Fantastic Four's popularity reached an all-time low, the Wizard decided it was time to re-form the Frightful Four once more.
 No longer motivated by petty jealousy, the Wizard believed the Fantastic Four to be the source of all his troubles, his fall from grace.
-He rescued the Trapster from the Negative Zone, boosted the powers of Hydro-Man, and called upon his ex-wife, Salamandra, to round out the Frightful Four.
+He rescued the Trapster from the Negative Zone, boosted the powers of Hydro-Man, and called upon his ex-wife Salamandra to round out the Frightful Four.
 He also manipulated Cole, his and Salamandra's daughter, to develop a relationship with the Human Torch in order to teleport to her and bypass the Fantastic Four's defenses.
 During the resulting battle, the Wizard turned on the Trapster, revealing that he intended Cole to be the next member of the Frightful Four.
 When the Frightful Four defeated the heroes, the Wizard flaunted his success on television and left them humiliated.
 However, when the Wizard admitted that he only wanted to include Cole once he saw her exhibit superhuman powers, she turned on him.
 She sought out the Fantastic Four to lead them back to her father and to try to find a cure for her powers.
 The Wizard and Cole confronted each other, and Cole used one of the Trapster's traps to ensnare her father, then used her powers over gravity to bring the Wizard's lair down around him.
+He has since appeared alive and founded the Frightful Five (himself, Titania, Trapster, Hydro-Man, and Klaw).